SeokLeeUS/Particle_filter/README.md

 ## 1. initialization
 - Estimate position from GPS input
+- This is the most practical way to initialize the particles and generate real time output

 ## 2. prediction
 - Add control input(yaw rate& velocity) for all particles